Luna Park, Scranton: Decline of Luna Park

-One issue the park faces was obtaining quality vaudeville acts, despite membership in the National Amusement Park Association.
+One issue the park faced was obtaining quality vaudeville acts, despite membership in the National Amusement Park Association.
 To counter this, the park erected an outdoor "moving picture" screen and displayed first-run films, many of which were untitled "dailies" from movie companies out of New York.
 Another idea planned, drawing inspiration from P. T. Barnum, was to establish a full-scale circus staged in a vacant field within park boundaries.
 This was cancelled due to expenses.
 In an exhibition, aviator Lester Weeks accidentally crashed a biplane into the park.

 There was a notable drop-off of group outings and picnics to Scranton's Luna Park at end of the 1911 season.
 A large labor union decided to charter its Labor Day festivities at the park, providing enough revenue to open the park the next season.
 Luna Park often ran promotions and held dance events in attempts to draw patrons to the park, as its higher ticket prices compared to other entertainment venues in the area affected it.

 In April 1913, a film was shot in Luna Park by park manager J.E.
 Monroe and the Cities and Towns Film Company.
 Starring Maclyn Arbuckle in a variation of The Round Up, it portrays a scene in which a threatening brush fire is extinguished by the fire department.
 The park received minimal royalties from screenings of the film.

 Commonplace accidents in the amusement industry sparked changes in laws in 1914 to enhance safety on rides.
 The board of directors made efforts to enhance safety "to make doubly sure it is nigh impossible for anything to go wrong at the park".